Call us toll free: +64 226953063

 Living Inside an Unfinished Arc

-You stop trying to resolve the story prematurely and start contributing to it deliberately.
-You trade control for coherence over time.
+Instead of trying to resolve the story prematurely, you contribute to it deliberately.
+Control is traded for coherence over time.

-The most meaningful stories aren’t the ones that rush toward conclusions—they’re the ones that stay alive long enough to surprise themselves.
+The most meaningful stories are not the ones that rush toward conclusions.
+They are the ones that stay alive long enough to surprise themselves.

 If the story were finished, there would be nothing left to do.
 No agency.
 No becoming.
-The fact that it’s still being written is the point.
+The fact that it continues is the point.

-You don’t need to know the ending to play your part well.
-You just need to keep showing up, making choices that feel honest in this chapter, trusting that meaning is cumulative.
+You do not need to know the ending to play your role well.
+You only need to keep showing up, making choices that feel honest in this chapter, trusting that meaning is cumulative.

 Instant Digital Access